 In addition, also maintains the function and number of beta-cells in the pancreas responsible for producing insulin.
 It also decreases oxidative stress, which delays the progression of diabetes and its complications.

 Further, the studies revealed that glucose uptake of cells in the body is increased when quercetin is taken.
 Through several mechanisms, quercetin can modulate free radicals and their effects on cells while increasing the insulin sensitivity of these cells.

 Due to its anti-inflammatory effects, quercetin is also suggested to reduce the risk of cardiovascular diseases.

-Alzheimer’s disease is characterised by progressive cognitive impairment, memory loss and difficulties performing daily functions such as eating.
-Many patients with moderate to severe forms also have wandering behaviour, further complicating their care.
+Alzheimer’s disease is characterized by progressive cognitive impairment, memory loss and difficulties performing daily functions such as eating.
+Many patients with moderate to severe forms also have wandering behavior, further complicating their care.